The Hills Shire

 Compiled and presented in economy.id by .id, the population experts.

-Analysis of the local resident workers individual income levels in The Hills Shire in 2011 compared to New South Wales shows that there was a higher proportion earning a high income (those earning $1,500 per week or more) and a lower proportion of low income persons (those earning less than $400 per week).
+Analysis of the local labour force individual income levels in The Hills Shire in 2011 compared to New South Wales shows that there was a higher proportion earning a high income (those earning $1,500 per week or more) and a lower proportion of low income persons (those earning less than $400 per week).

-The major differences between the weekly income of the local resident workers in The Hills Shire and New South Wales were:
+The major differences between the weekly income of the local labour force in The Hills Shire and New South Wales were: